ifrh/Ostfalia-Proforma-Praktomat/README.md

         http-file:User.java,File.java

-### Administration
+### Maintenance

-Praktomat stores tasks and results in a database and in the filesystem.
-In order to save disk space everything should be reset from time to time (e.g. before starting a new semester).
+The Praktomat stores tasks and results in a database and in the filesystem.
+In order not to run out of disk space the whole system should be reset from time to time (e.g. before starting a new semester).
 This can easily be done by calling

     docker-compose down
     docker-dompose up

-There is no need to back-up anything of the container!
+There is no need to back-up anything!

 #### Software Update

 In case of a software update this is the recommended process:

     1. docker-compose down
-    2. <update software>
+    2. git pull (update software)
     3. docker-dompose build
     4. docker-dompose up